-Air fryer chicken drumsticks are so easy to make and only takes about 20 minutes.
+Air fryer chicken drumsticks are so easy to make and only take about 20 minutes.

 Create the perfect crispy, juicy chicken every time.
 No breading needed, the skin gets crispy and crunchy!